 WESTERN: Yeah, I think, for me, there are two big implications.
 One is I think we have to take really seriously the life histories of trauma that people have experienced.
 We have to understand the ways in which that might affect their decision making, their time horizons and things like that.
 We have to adapt our programming to be trauma-informed as the experts say.
 So that's one piece of it.
 I think we're not very far down that road.

 The other piece of it goes to jurisprudence, how we think about punishment in our criminal justice system.
 I think if we take on the histories of victimization, the exposure to violence over a lifetime, of people who are in the state prison, I think it opens the door to greater leniency and compassion.
 It's challenging.
 It's difficult to take account of moral complexity.
 But I think we can think about how these kinds of very difficult life histories can be mitigating in punishment.

 The criminal justice system as it exists now is very, very punitive.
 Historically punitive.
 We're punishing people who themselves have experienced a great deal of victimization.
 I think we need to take stock of that ethically.

 WATKINS: As we move in this discussion somewhat chronologically towards the reentry year and the year after prison, could we talk a little bit about what you found was the effect of prison itself on your respondents.
-We're speaking today in the midst of a quite remarkable national prison strike.
-One calling for, among other demands, an end to death by incarceration.
-I'm just wondering what do we learn about the experience of prison by focusing on the difficulty of reentry.
+We're speaking today in the midst of a quite remarkable national prison strike, one calling for, among other demands, an end to death by incarceration.
+What do we learn about the experience of prison by focusing on the difficulty of reentry?